Control over Skies: Survivability, Coverage, and Mobility Laws for Hierarchical Aerial Base Stations: Survivability, Coverage, and Mobility Laws

-This paper introduces NBRL framework, which helps to provide update policies for survivability, coverage and mobility laws, as shown in Fig.~\ref{nbrl}.
+This paper introduces the NBRL framework, which helps to provide update policies for survivability, coverage, and mobility laws, as shown in Fig.~\ref{nbrl}.
 The framework helps to get periodic information from the N-Tiers in a recursive manner until the required criteria of operations are not satisfied.
-Here, required criteria refer to the governing conditions for different laws associated with the successful operations of multi-tier ABSs.

-NBRL is a block-based framework which can be extended for any number of laws and metrics; however, the system requires parsing for evaluating the new set of policies from other nodes in the same or different tiers.
-Moreover, NBRL framework accounts for the initial positioning of UAVs on the basis of demand area to Voronoi mapping and checks for the covered area along with mobility management of ABS in the range specified for their tier.
-This framework takes into account the area covered by the entire fleet of UAVs in a single zone, and then, checks for coverage control, survivability options, and mobility laws.
-In the case of maximum coverage and maximum survivability, the setup continues, whereas, in the case of non-mapping of the demand areas, the UAVs reshuffling and Voronoi re-mapping are performed to optimize the UAV placement and to maximize services without impacting the mobility laws.
+Here, the required criteria refer to the governing conditions for different laws associated with the successful operations of multi-tier ABSs.
+NBRL is a block-based framework extendable for any number of metrics.
+The abstracted module includes onboard devices and sensors, learning module is responsible for the governing laws on survivability, coverage, and mobility, decision module performs the system modelling over the area under operations, associated users and overlapping zones based on Voronoi, which are monitored through the flying model and finally, recursive learning helps to improve the accuracy, ensure feedback and remove errors using block counters.
+However, the system requires parsing for evaluating the new set of policies from other nodes in the same or different tiers.
+Moreover, the NBRL framework accounts for the initial positioning of ABSs based on demand area to Voronoi mapping and checks for the covered area along with mobility management of ABS in the range specified for their tier.
+This framework considers the area covered by the entire fleet of ABSs in a single zone, and then, checks for coverage control, survivability options, and mobility laws.
+In the case of maximum coverage and maximum survivability, the setup continues, whereas, in the case of non-mapping of the demand areas, the ABSs reshuffling and Voronoi re-mapping are performed to optimize the UAV placement and to maximize services without impacting the mobility laws.
 The framework is recursive and obtains its update in $N, N-1, N-2, \dots, 1$ pattern, which is iterated until the conditions selected for operations of ABSs are not close enough to the maximum likelihood for the associated laws.